 Career opportunities for information systems management professionals might exist in such fields as management information systems (MIS), network management or computer systems analysis.
 Graduates might go on to become management information systems directors, network managers, computer systems analysts, and network and computer systems administrators.

 Computer and information systems managers are in charge of overseeing and safeguarding the computerized activities of a company.
 They assess the goals and needs of a business and implement computer systems and upgrades.
 The U.S. Bureau of Labor Statistics (BLS) reported that computer and information systems managers would see employment growth of 11% between 2018 and 2028, much faster than the average.

 The increase in technology and a desire to remain competitive in the workplace requires more workers, contributing to the projected growth.
 Employment for these professionals will also grow as the number of workers they oversee continues to increase.
 According to the BLS, computer and information systems managers earned an annual median wage of $142,530 as of May 2018.
 Wages will vary by level of experience, location and specialty.

 In addition to installing computer hardware and software, network and computer systems administrators manage servers and ensure network system security.
 They may also oversee telecommunications networks.
 The median annual salary as of May 2018 was approximately $82,050.
 An employment growth rate of 5% was predicted for the 2018-2028 decade.

 Computer Systems Analysts

 A computer systems analyst looks at the existing computer networks of an organization and designs more efficient operating systems.
 They direct the installation of and conduct tests on the new systems.
 Computer systems analysts may also perform programming duties.
-Median annual salaries for these professionals were about $85,800 as of May 2015.
-Jobs were expected to expand by 21% during the decade spanning 2014 through 2024.
+Median annual salaries for these professionals were about $88,740 as of May 2018.
+Jobs were expected to expand faster than average by 9% during the decade spanning 2018 through 2028.